Hemoglobin A1c (HbA1c) (cont.)

 IN THIS ARTICLE

-In healthy people the HbA1c level is less than 6% of total hemoglobin.
+In healthy people, the HbA1c level is less than 6% of total hemoglobin.
+A level of 6.5% signals that diabetes is present.
 Studies have demonstrated that the complications of diabetes can be delayed or prevented if the HbA1c level can be kept below 7%.
-It is recommended that treatment of diabetes be directed at keeping an indivudual's HbA1c level as close to normal as possible (<6%) without episodes of hypoglycemia (low blood glucose levels).
+It is recommended that treatment of diabetes be directed at keeping an individual's HbA1c level as close to normal as possible (<6%) without episodes of hypoglycemia (low blood glucose levels).

 Must Read Articles Related to Hemoglobin A1c (HbA1c)